Learn something new every day

 Portal vein thrombosis is a rare condition where blood flow from the abdominal organs to the liver is either impeded or completely blocked by a blood clot.
 It is one of the types of venous thrombosis, which is the existence of an unmoving blood clot in a vein.
-Portal vein thrombosis affects the hepatic portal vein, which is technically not a vein, but a vessel, because it does not carry blood directly to the heart.
+This condition affects the hepatic portal vein, which is technically not a vein, but a vessel, because it does not carry blood directly to the heart.
 It can be found in the abdomen.

 Some of the typical causes of portal vein thrombosis include cirrhosis, pancreatitis and diverticulitis.
 Cancer of the bile ducts, or cholangiocarcinoma, can lead to the condition as well.
 It can also be a complication of a procedure called a splenectomy in which part or all of the spleen is removed.